-Loan contributions are recorded as loans payable in the special purpose statements of activities upon execution of a loan agreement between a contributor and the Trustee and receipt of the cash by the Trustee.
+Loans payable and related interest - Loan contributions are recorded as loans payable in the special purpose statements of activities upon execution of a loan agreement between a contributor and the Trustee and receipt of the cash by the Trustee.
 Loan contributors provide loans to the CTF at a rate of 0.75% interest per annum, with a 20 year maturity and a 10 year grace period on principal repayment.
-Therefore, repayments will begin from year 11 through year 20.
+Therefore, repayments on principal will begin from year 11 and last through year 20.
 Contributors that have made loan contributions to the Trust Fund will receive repayments based on the agreed loan terms.

 Project expense and project liabilities - The CTF Trust Fund Committee approves project funding to be transferred by the Trust Fund to the MDBs to fund CTF projects.
 Project expenses and project liabilities to the MDBs are recognized upon the CTF Trust Fund Committee's approval.
-Project liabilities are paid to the MDBs upon their request in accordance with the financial procedure agreements between the Trustee and the MDBs (the FPAs).
+Project liabilities are paid to the MDBs upon their request in accordance with the Financial Procedure Agreements (the FPAs) between the Trustee and the MDBs.
 Project liabilities may be denominated in either U.S. dollars or euro.